peterjc/picobio/galaxy_workflows/rxlr_venn_workflow/README.rst

 Sample Data
 ===========

-This workflow was developed and run on several Phytophthora species.
+This workflow was developed and run on several *Phytophthora* species.
-For example, try the "Phyca11" protein set for Phytophthora capsici:
+For example, try the "Phyca11" protein set for *Phytophthora capsici*:

 http://genome.jgi-psf.org/Phyca11/download/Phyca11_filtered_proteins.fasta.gz